Sea Ice Timestepping

 └── bottom: Int64Algorithm

-The SplitRungeKutta3 scheme follows Oceananigans' implementation.
+The SplitRungeKutta3 scheme follows Oceananigans' implementation of the low-storage framework described by Silvestri et al. 2026.
 At the beginning of each full time step, the current state is cached via cache_current_fields!.
 Then, three substeps are performed via rk_substep!, each with a different time increment and weighting.

 Each substep performs the following operations in sequence: